1601-mma2013/SLEEPING-POD/README.md

 3. Obstacles
-	1. To keep the pod hygenic and cared by the students.
+	1. external threats
 4. constraints
 	1. Internal limitations
-		1. viable technologies
+		2. viable technologies
 		2. cost
 5. opportunities
 	1. **In spite of** the obstacles we have this project has strength from a), b), c), ….